ABOUT

 Science Councils and Statutory Bodies: A sub-committee is formed, consisting of representatives from each organisation in this membership sector, and meets 3-4 times per year.

-Unemployed SET graduates: NSTF manages the National Youth Service (NYS) programme on behalf of the DST for five years, benefitting 330 young unemployed graduates.
+Unemployed SET graduates: NSTF manages the National Youth Service (NYS) programme on behalf of the DSTI for five years, benefitting 330 young unemployed graduates.
 The NYS provides science graduates with additional skills to enable them to find suitable employment.

-Media sponsor two: After a period of NSTF working closely with the Mail & Guardian newspaper to produce an annual supplement on the NSTF Award winners, Mail & Guardian becomes them second media sponsor with the focus of communicating the science behind the work of the NSTF Award Winners.
-NSTF Share ‘n Dare Programme: This programme is initiated to inspire the youth and public with the NSTF Awards Winners as SET role models.
+Media sponsor two: After a period of NSTF working with the Mail & Guardian newspaper to produce an annual supplement on the NSTF Award winners, Mail & Guardian becomes the second media sponsor with the focus of communicating the science behind the work of the winners.

-GreenMatter partners with NSTF as category sponsor, launching a new award that recognises contributions to environmental sustainability, biodiversity conservation and the green economy.
+A new category for the Green Economy: GreenMatter partners with NSTF as category sponsor, launching a new award that recognises contributions to environmental sustainability, biodiversity conservation and the green economy.

 The dti takes over from the joint NRF/dti THRIP sponsorship, by sponsoring the Innovation Award for a corporate organisation, which continues up to 2018.

-Water, data, and SKA tour: The Water Research Commission (WRC) partners with the NSTF Awards as category sponsor launching a new award that recognises contributions to sustainable water management, knowledge generation and solutions.
-The Network of Data and Information Curation Communities (NeDICC) co-founds the new Data for Research Award.
-The South African Astronomical Observatory (SAAO) and the South African Radio Astronomy Observatory (SARAO) join forces with the NSTF to initiate a national astronomy tour for the Brilliants students.
+SKA partnership on a 5-day astro-tour: The South African Astronomical Observatory (SAAO) and the South African Radio Astronomy Observatory (SARAO) join forces with the NSTF to initiate a national astronomy tour over 5 days for the students of the NSTF Brilliants Programme.
 It is to take place for three years, 2017-2019.
-The tour includes a number of provinces, and for two years it includes visits to the MeerKAT site outside Carnarvon – part of the Square Kilometre Array (SKA) megaproject.
+The tour includes a number of provinces, and for two years, includes visits to the MeerKAT site outside Carnarvon – part of the Square Kilometre Array (SKA) megaproject.

 Innovation is rewarded: The National Intellectual Property Management Office (NIPMO) joins the NSTF Awards as category sponsor of the Innovation Award to a small, medium or micro enterprise (SMME).